mac-thor/C-KatceTerm/README.md

 ```bash
 asczukat [-i inputfile] -o outputfile
 ```
-If the input file is ommited the ascii text file is read from <stdin>.
+If the input file is ommited the ascii text file is read from STDIN.

 ## katzuasc
 This converts an KatCe text file into an ascii text file.